-Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on April 9, 2019.

-Approved on May 14, 2019.

-Dino Sicoli Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE MAY 14, 2019
+Minutes of the Committee of the Whole Med April 9, 2019. eting of the Niagara Catholic District School Board held on Approved on May 14, 2019 .
+Dino Sicoli Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer

-TOPIC:UNAPPROVED MINUTES OF THE POLICY COMMITTEEMEETING OF APRIL 23, 2019
+TOPIC: UNAPPROVED MINUTES OF THE POLICY COMMITTEE

+MEETING OF APRIL 23, 2019